jackcooperdev/CauldronDocs/pages/authentication/mas.md

 - token - Token generated from authorizeMojang.
 - xuid - Generated from authenticateXboxLive.

-If the token is invalid it will return "MINECRAFTFAIL".
+If the token is invalid, it will return "MINECRAFT_FAIL."

-If the access token is valid it will return the following
+If the access token is valid, it will return the following

 ```json
 {